splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     podman rm <container_id_or_name>

 #.
-Start a new container with the updated image
+Start a new container with the updated image:

    .. code:: shell